aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/3-eks-pod-identity/4.eks-pod-identity-usecases/index.en.md

 ### Create S3 Objects in the S3 Bucket

-Let us create a file 3 S3 Objects named `customer1.txt`, `customer2.txt` and `common.txt`and upload them to the S3 bucket.
+Let us create 3 S3 objects named `customer1.txt`, `customer2.txt` and `common.txt`and upload them to the S3 bucket.

 Let us create a simple text file `customer1.txt` and upload it to the S3 bucket by tagging custom Resource Tags with key/value pairs such as `my-namespace=ns-a` and  `my-service-account=sa1` to reflect that this Object needs to be accessed only by that specific Service account and Namespace.